fergusq/tampio/README.md

     riippuen siitä, onko se pienempi tai yhtä suuri kuin yksi,

-This is a conditional expression.
+This is a ternary expression.
 It tests if `se` is less than or equal to (`pienempi tai yhtä suuri kuin`) one (`yksi`).
 `se` is like `this` in JavaScript and always means the first parameter (here `pieni luku`).